James-8212913/Website_Deploy/Pages/ch1.md

 #### Factors

 A factor is a vector that can only have predefined values and is used to store categorical data.
-Factors a built on top of integer vector using two attributes
+Factors a built on top of integer vector using two attributes:

 - `class()` "factor" which makes them behave differently
 - `levels()` which defines the set of allowed values